The ultimate first-time home buyer’s guide

 Get pre-approved for a mortgage

-Before you start looking for a home, you should find a mortgage lender and get your mortgage pre-approval squared away.
+One of the most important things you’ll want to take care of right off the bat is mortgage pre-approval.
+Before you start looking for a home, you should find a mortgage lender get yourself pre-approved.

 Pre-approval is important for two reasons: